Site icon She Travels Australia

 Fays Bay

 Fays Bay is a small bay, to the east of Geordie Bay.
 It’s a short hike down to this pretty shoreline.
-As I made my way down the path, a group of people were swimming said the water temperature wasn’t very cold, even in winter.
+As I made my way down the path, some swimmers said the water temperature wasn’t very cold, even in winter.
 The afternoon sky views later in the day leading up to sunset are breathtaking here and worth the visit alone.
-Fays Bay is another protected beach to enjoy before returning to the main settlement area.
+Fays Bay is lovely, protected beach to enjoy before returning to the main settlement area.

 Fays Bay